 This could be due to really good content for a very small price.
 Currently, the course costs only $39 (download version).
 It is, comparing to an online subscription you have to pay for other piano apps, simple a bargain.

 PianoforAll teaches you how to sound great from the word go.
-After you download the materials, you have everything in one package: ebooks, videos and audio.
-Click here to visit the PianoforAll.
+After you download the materials, you have everything in one package: ebooks, videos, and audio.

 Learning with PianoforAll